EclipseMenu/EclipseMenu/README.md

 4. Have fun using our mod!

 ## Features
-- 90+ hacks
+- 100+ hacks
-- Startpos Switcher (with Smart Smartpos!)
+- StartPos Switcher (with Smart SmartPos!)
 - Fully Customizable Labels
 - Show Trajectory
 - Internal Recorder
 - Replay Bot
 - Keybinds
 - Theme Customizability (you can theme Eclipse Menu however you want!)
+- Crossplatform support (Windows, macOS, Android)
+- Community Translations (check the [translations repository](https://github.com/EclipseMenu/translations) on how to contribute)
+- An API for other mods to interact with Eclipse

 ## Build Instructions
 1. You must have the following: `CMake`, `MSVC / Clang`, `Git`, `Geode CLI`, `Geode SDK`